MilesHenle/suffield-middle-school-schedule/README.md

     2. Create a password and enter it into the `password` line of `schedule.properties`.
 This will be used later for another layer of security.
 Beware of special HTTP formatting.

     3. Create a Google Spreadsheet.
-You must copy it from the template [here](https://docs.google.com/spreadsheets/d/1QO8fHedJbx6vxmhYS0U85K8SFER1Gwg3t27rhXrGweQ/edit?usp=sharing).
+You must copy it from the template here: (https://docs.google.com/spreadsheets/d/1QO8fHedJbx6vxmhYS0U85K8SFER1Gwg3t27rhXrGweQ/edit?usp=sharing).
 Make sure that whomever does this uses the correct Google account.
 Only the admin can change the cell arrangement.
 All others will be restricted to the editing boxes (more on those later).
 In the URL, you will find a long string of random characters, separated by slashes.
 Copy and paste it into the `GoogleID` line of `schedule.properties`.
 For reference, the template's ID is `1QO8fHedJbx6vxmhYS0U85K8SFER1Gwg3t27rhXrGweQ`.
 Be sure to disable the sharing link if you want to invite personnel individually.

         * If the link does not work, then you will have to recreate this on your own.
 Find detailed instructions for this below.